saucelabs/sauce-docs/docs/api-testing/sauce-connect.md

 1. First, you'll need to create a YAML configuration file.
 From a text editor or IDE, create a file called **api-config.yaml**, then copy and paste it into the template below.

 :::caution Important
-If you are already using a tunnel, please note the version has been updated and the previous one **v2alpha** is no longer supported.
-Please update your version as per the below configuration.
+If you are already using a tunnel, note the version has been updated and the previous one **v2alpha** is deprecated and will soon be no longer supported.
+Update your version as per the below configuration.
 :::

 <Tabs